ashuthe1/LocalMind/README.md

 - [x] **User Management:** Create and update user settings (e.g., username, about me, preferences).
 - [x] **Chat Operations:** Create new chats, send messages, list chats, and delete chats.
 - [x] **Initialization Script:** Automates starting both frontend and backend, and initializes a default chat message.
+- [x] **Centralised Logging:** Aggregate all server logs in one place to quickly detect and troubleshoot any issues.

 ---